Blaisedepauw/ada-website/datastory.md

 >We can see a blue curve that rises, with light blue lines around it.
 The lines also get bigger over time.
 But what do they represent?

 **Professor:**
 >Good observation, Jason!
-The blue curve represents the average number of ethnicities per movie, and you can see how it evolves over time—it increases.
+The blue curve represents the average number of ethnicities per movie, and you can see how it evolves over time, it increases.
 The light blue lines indicate the standard deviations.
 Overall, the mean number of ethnicities per movie has increased!
 The increasing size of the standard deviation means that some movies are becoming very diverse in terms of actor origin, while others remain much less diversified.

 **Ada:**
 >So, if we link both graphs, we can observe that actors come from increasingly diverse origins and that these diverse origins are increasingly mixed within movies.
 This demonstrates that globalization also affects populations.
 Did I get that right?